Romania believes rival nation behind "MiniDuke" cyber attack

 "It is a cyber attack ... pursued by an entity that has the characteristics of a state actor," SRI spokesman Sorin Sava told Reuters in a phone interview on Friday.

-"Our estimations show the attack is certainly relevant to Romania's national security taking into account the profile of the compromised entities," Sava said, adding that private organizations had also been targeted.
+"Our estimations show the attack is certainly relevant to Romania's national security taking into account the profile of the compromised entities," Sava said, adding that private organisations had also been targeted.

 One of the researchers involved in identifying the attack told Reuters earlier this week he also suspected a foreign government was involved, but did not say which.
 Romania is the first government to make such a suggestion.